 Get the Facts on Blood Cancer

-Every three minutes, a person in the U.S. is diagnosed with a blood cancer, accounting for nearly 10% of all new cancer cases in this country each year.
-This means approximately 172,910 people will be diagnosed with blood cancer this year.
+Are you aware of the latest blood cancer facts and figures?
+Every three minutes, a person in the United States is diagnosed with a blood cancer – such as leukemia, lymphoma and myeloma.
+This accounts for nearly 10% of all new cancer cases in this country each year.
+This means approximately 192,000 people will be diagnosed with blood cancer this year.

-Education and awareness is the first step in working toward effective treatments and cures for blood cancer diseases.
-Learn more during National Blood Cancer Awareness Month with these facts:
+Education and awareness are the first steps toward effective treatments and cures for blood cancer.
+Learn more with these blood cancer facts:

 What is blood cancer?